Will bears find a good winter den at your place?

 Antifreeze smells sweet, but is highly poisonous to people, pets and wildlife, including bears.
 Please store your antifreeze securely.

 Vacation Homes.
 Lock all ground floor and bear-accessible windows and doors.
 Bear-accessible means any windows, doors or sliding glass doors that bears could reach by climbing up a convenient tree, staircase or support post that leads to a second-floor deck.
-Consider installing an electric fence for extra protection.
+Installing an electric fence will provide extra protection.

 Why Push Your Luck?
 Bears can easily operate lever-style door handles, but are stymied by round doorknobs.
 Extra bonus points: install doors to open out, not in.